-- 8- or 9-inch loaf pan, electric mixer, three mixing bowls (large, medium, small), whisk
+- 8- or 9-inch loaf pan or dish, electric mixer, three mixing bowls (large, medium, small), whisk

 - Note: be sure that the pudding mix you choose is instant and that you only use 1/2 cup of the mix, otherwise the batter will not thicken and marble properly.